airspot-dev/krules/README.md

 KRules is an open source framework that provides, to Python developers, a flexible and fast way to build cloud native applications, creating event driven, context aware, and reactive microservices in a Kubernetes cluster.

+KRules is build on top of [Knative](https://knative.dev/) and specifically, on its [Eventing](https://knative.dev/docs/eventing/) part.

 Extended documentation is not yet available, but you can take a look at [our introductionary material](https://intro.krules.io).

 Meanwhile.. if you're brave and you do not fear the unknown [get in touch with us](mailto:info@airspot.tech)!